 - enact stronger fair housing laws that prohibit discrimination based on additional grounds (such as source of income to prohibit discrimination against individuals who rely on housing subsidies); - restore Ohio fair housing law so that it is equivalent to federal fair housing law; - vigorously enforce fair housing laws at all levels.
-Include the use of systemic testing for discrimination to identify individuals who violate the law and deter future violations; - strengthen the commitment of governments that receive federal funds to "affirmatively further fair housing;" - adequately fund the new federal Consumer Financial Protection Bureau to protect individuals from abusive and unfair products and services; - increase monitoring and investigations of mortgage lenders to ensure that they are providing fair access to credit and are complying with the Fair Housing Act and other anti-discrimination statutes to provide loans in a non-discriminatory manner; - implement comprehensive education efforts to ensure that individuals are aware of fair housing laws and the means available to enforce them; - ensure that all online housing advertisements appearing on sites such as craigslist.org fully comply with fair housing laws; - provide government incentives and other creative solutions to combat housing discrimination and racial and economic segregation.
+Include the use of systemic testing for discrimination to identify individuals who violate the law and deter future violations; - adequately fund the new federal Consumer Financial Protection Bureau to protect individuals from abusive and unfair products and services; - devote increased resources to educating housing providers and professionals, as well as the public at large, regarding fair housing laws - ensure that all online housing advertisements appearing on sites such as craigslist.org fully comply with fair housing laws; - provide government incentives and other creative solutions to combat housing discrimination and racial and economic segregation.